Kismuz/btgym/README.md

     - As for RL-specific part,any State,
    Reward and Info computation logic can be implemented by overriding `get_state()`, `get_reward()`, `get_info()`, `is_done()` and `set_datalines()` methods.
-    - As for Broker/Trading specific part, custom order execution logic can be implemented, stake sizing, analytics tracking can be implemented as for regular `bt.Strategy()`.
+    - As for Broker/Trading specific part, custom order execution logic, stake sizing, analytics tracking can be implemented as for regular `bt.Strategy()`.
 2. Instantiate `Cerbro()`, add `BTgymStrategy()`, backtrader `Sizers`, `Analyzers` and `Observers` (if needed).
 3. Define dataset by passing CSV datafile and parameters to BTgymDataset instance.